Places Where Germs Are Everywhere

 "Public soap dispensers are a surprising source of germs," says Ross.
 "Because they're often touched by people after only a quick hand rinse (or no rinse at all), they become covered with germs.
 The liquid inside has no ability to cleanse the pathogen-covered plastic handle of the container, so germs continue to accumulate and multiply."
 The same is true of the hand sanitizer pumps you see at the office or gym.

-The Remedy Rx: "Make sure you wash your hands thoroughly with hot water and a healthy dose of soap after touching the dispenser," says Ross.
+The Rx: "Make sure you wash your hands thoroughly with hot water and a healthy dose of soap after touching the dispenser," says Ross.
 "And make an effort to avoid jet dryers or touching the bathroom door on your way out if possible."

 The Grocery Store